n0t-a-username/3.5d-Skin-Docs/README.md

 ## Installation/Getting Started

 1. Download `Base.mcpack` from this repository.
-2. Import the pack into Minecraft Bedrock Edition.
-3. Open the pack contents and locate the `Skins.json` file.
+2. Open the pack contents and locate the `Skins.json` file.
 This is where you'll be spending most of your time.
+3. Read the rest of this document and then have fun making skins!

 ---